 Contributions from the following business partners provide exceptional, sustaining support to the University.

-In 2008, CDI funded the construction of a technology-enhanced instructional lab on NWHSU’s campus that has become an invaluable academic resource for both students and faculty.
+In 2008, Raysu funded the construction of a technology-enhanced instructional lab on NWHSU’s campus that has become an invaluable academic resource for both students and faculty.

-Since it was founded in 1981 by Kenneth Heithoff, MD, the Center for Diagnostic Imaging (CDI) has grown to become a national network of 50 imaging centers nationwide.
+Since it was founded in 1981 by Kenneth Heithoff, MD, Rayus has grown to become a national network of 50 imaging centers nationwide.
 There are 17 locations in Minnesota, including 2 that offer Open Upright™ MRI to the patients of chiropractic doctors and other healthcare providers through a business partnership with the University.

-The radiologists of CDI respect and work closely with the chiropractic profession.
+The radiologists of Rayus respect and work closely with the chiropractic profession.
 They are nationally recognized for their expertise in spine, neurological, musculoskeletal, body, and cardiac imaging.

 Erchonia Corporation is a world leader in medical laser and cosmetic laser products.
 They offer the best Low Level Laser Therapy (3LT™) equipment available.
 As well as information regarding this emerging field of medical technology.